Family of Kamala Harris

-Kamala Harris is the 49th vice president of the United States.
+Kamala Harris is an American politician and attorney who was the 49th vice president of the United States from 2021 to 2025.
 Harris was formerly the junior United States senator from California, and prior to her election to the Senate, she served as the 32nd attorney general of California.
 Her family includes several members who are notable in politics and academia.
+They were the second family of the United States from 2021 to 2025 during Harris' vice presidency under Joe Biden.

-Harris's maternal ancestry comes from Tamil Nadu, India and her father is from Saint Ann, Jamaica.
-She is married to American lawyer Douglas Emhoff.
+Harris's maternal ancestry comes from Tamil Nadu, India.
+Her paternal ancestry comes from Saint Ann, Jamaica.
+She is married to American entertainment attorney and law professor Douglas Emhoff.

 Immediate family

 Douglas Emhoff

 Douglas Emhoff is the husband of Kamala Harris.
-He was born to Jewish parents, Michael and Barbara Emhoff, in Brooklyn, New York.
+He was born to Jewish parents Michael and Barbara Emhoff in Brooklyn, New York.
 He lived in New Jersey from 1969 to 1981, moving with his family to California when he was 17.
 Emhoff graduated from the California State University, Northridge and USC Gould School of Law.
+He married film producer Kerstin Emhoff (née Mackin) in 1992; they divorced in 2008 after 16 years and two children.
+He married Harris on August 22, 2014, in Santa Barbara, California, with Harris's sister Maya Harris officiating.

 Emhoff is an entertainment litigator and began his career at Pillsbury Winthrop's litigation group.
 He later moved to Belin Rawlings & Badal, a boutique firm, in the late 1990s.
 He opened his own firm with Ben Whitwell in 2000.
 The firm was acquired by Venable in 2006.
-Emhoff is now employed by DLA Piper, working at its Washington, D.C., and California offices.
-Emhoff was married for 16 years to film producer Kerstin Emhoff née Mackin.
-They have two children.
-He married Harris on August 22, 2014, in Santa Barbara, California, with Harris's sister Maya Harris officiating.
+Emhoff joined DLA Piper as a partner in 2017, working at its Washington, D.C., and California offices.
+Following the announcement that his wife would be Joe Biden's running mate in the 2020 United States presidential election, Emhoff took a leave of absence from the firm.
+After the Biden–Harris ticket won, the campaign announced Emhoff would permanently leave DLA Piper before Inauguration Day to avoid conflict of interest concerns.

 Cole Emhoff

 Cole MacKin Emhoff is the stepson of Kamala Harris through her marriage to Doug Emhoff.
-He was born September 15, 1994, to Kerstin Emhoff and is named after jazz musician John Coltrane.
+He was born September 15, 1994, to Kerstin Emhoff and was named after jazz musician John Coltrane.
 Emhoff graduated from Colorado College with a bachelor's degree in psychology.
 Emhoff was an assistant at William Morris Endeavor before becoming an executive assistant at Plan B Entertainment.
 Emhoff calls Harris "Momala".
+He married Greenley Littlejohn on October 14, 2023, in a Los Angeles ceremony that was officiated by Harris.